OmarAsh-Dev/musegan-pytorch/README.md

 ## Training

-See [demo](https://github.com/akanametov/musegan/blob/dev/demo/demo.ipynb) for more details of training process.
+See [demo](#) for more details of training process.
-* The model components and utils are under `gan` folder.
+* The model components and utils are under `musegan/archs` folder.
-* The Midi dataset is under `data/utils.py`.
+* The Midi `torch.utils.dataset` is under `musegan/dataset/data_utils.py`.
-* The MuseGAN model wrapper is under `musegan.py`.

-To start training your own MuseGAN simply run `train.py` script with needed parameters.
+* The training Functions and criterions can be found in the `musegan/trainner1 folder

 ##### `Generator` and `Critic` losses